Effective action and black hole solutions in asymptotically safe quantum gravity: Quantum black hole solutions

 on general curved backgrounds \cite{Candelas:1977tt, Antonsen:1996kc}.
 This task could be tackled e.g.\@ by expanding $\mathcal{G}(x,x')$ about the Feynman propagator in flat space, $\mathcal{D}_\text{F}(x,x')$, or by means of an eigenfunction expansion using numerical techniques.
 Alternatively, one could implement an iterative procedure by starting with some initial guess for the Green's function, using it to compute solutions to the field equations and inserting these back into \labelcref{eq:GreensFctDefining} in order to improve the initial guess.
 This is beyond the scope of the present paper, however, and we leave a more thorough analysis to future work.
 For recent studies involving non-local terms in the context of black holes see \cite{Knorr:2022kqp, Platania:2023uda}.

 Here, we will instead focus on investigating the dominant IR quantum gravity effects.
-Inserting the IR limits of the form factor expressions in \labelcref{eq:formfactorTaylor}, \Cref{eq:EffActionwFormFactors} results in the infrared effective action $\Gamma_{\text{IR}}[g]$
+Inserting the IR limits of the form factor expressions in \labelcref{eq:formfactorTaylor}, \Cref{eq:EffActionwFormFactors} results in the local infrared effective action $\Gamma_{\text{IR}}[g]$

-The field equations resulting from \labelcref{eq:CurvatureExpansion} are obtained by simply inserting \labelcref{eq:formfactorTaylor} into \labelcref{eq:RfREoM} and \labelcref{eq:RmnfRmnEoM}, together with Einstein's field equations resulting from the Einstein-Hilbert part.
+The field equations resulting from \labelcref{eq:CurvatureExpansion} are obtained by simply inserting the expansion of the form factors \labelcref{eq:formfactorTaylor} into the field equations \labelcref{eq:RfREoM} and \labelcref{eq:RmnfRmnEoM}, and adding Einstein's field equations resulting from the Einstein-Hilbert term $G_N^{-1}R$.

 We expect the effective action \labelcref{eq:CurvatureExpansion} to capture the most relevant corrections to the classical theory, that might be detectable in future gravitational wave observatories or Event Horizon Telescope images.